 Distribution in Ireland: Widespread but uncommon.
 Records are concentrated primarily in Leinster, but it has been recorded more sparsely in all provinces.

 Flight period: Mid-March until late May, peaking in April.
-It is unusual to see this species later than mid-May.
+It is unusual to see this species later than early May.

 Habitat: Occurs in willow-rich habitats, particularly deciduous woodland edges, scrub and brownfield sites.
 Like Andrena apicata, it appears to be less able to utilise urban and suburban habitats with willows in the manner that Andrena clarkella (another willow specialist) can and it appears to have an asosication with deciduous woodlands.